The Quintic Wave Equation with Kelvin-Voigt Damping: Strichartz estimates, Well-posedness and Global Stabilization: Introduction

-From a physical point of view, in a bounded domain, the initial energy "trapped" in the volume, combined with the non-linear focus (typical of the quintic wave), can overcome the linear mechanisms of dispersion.
-The wave "collapses" because the energy concentrates at a point (or region) in finite time, resulting in the singularity.
+1. Collapse in Bounded Domains.
+From a physical point of view, in a bounded domain, the initial energy "trapped" in the volume, combined with the non-linear focus, can overcome the linear mechanisms of dispersion.
+The wave "collapses" because the energy concentrates at a point or region in finite time, resulting in the singularity.